-In order to create a piece of art, the patient will connect to the robot through a tablet computer which acts as the canvas.
+In order to create a piece of art, the patient connects to the robot through a tablet which acts as the canvas.
 The artist has the ability to custom design their own piece or they can choose a design from the program's catalog.
 They can paint with their finger or an electronic pen just as they would if they were holding a brush.
 The painting robot is equipped with more than two dozen AI algorithms that help interpret and even create new artistic compositions.

 The advanced settings allow the child to paint alongside the robot.
 The robot will follow their lead on the canvas and carry out each stroke.
 In this manner, the robot can help with the technical aspects of something like a portrait while also letting the user be expressive.
-Should the artist choose to utilize robotic assistance, any number of AI algorithms can activate to further develop the art.
+Should the artist choose to utilize robotic assistance, any number of AI algorithms can be activated to further develop the art.
 The robot also has the ability to transform the style of a painting, such as giving a child's painting of a horse a touch of Picasso flair.
 Once the artwork is finalized, they can watch the project take shape through video.

 Depending on the size and complexity of each piece, it can take anywhere from minutes to days for the robot to create a piece of art.

 Spikelangelo is housed in a clear enclosure outside the Child Life Zone on the main floor of the medical center.
 This gives guests the chance to watch the robot as it paints the works of children throughout the medical center.
 The robot has been generously donated by Pindar's Creative Technology Foundation, and is supported through the generosity of many of Cook Children's gracious donors.
 AI is capturing people's excitement and imagination with its assortment of assistance features.
 Instead of replacing human creativity, it is enhancing it and making us more creative.
 Our hope is that this program will help develop the creativity that resides every child, regardless of physical abilities.

 We're here to help.